 \subsection{Governor-based Trajectory Tracking}

-We first present our approach for tracking the planned piecewise Bézier configuration trajectory $\gamma: [0, 1] \to \calQ$, obtained in Sec.~\ref{subsec:path_optimization}, in the absence of safety constraints.
-Inspired by \citet{garone2015explicit, li2020fast}, we design a reference governor to determine a dynamically changing reference configuration \(\gamma(s)\) along the trajectory, where \(s \in [0, 1]\) is a progress variable.
-In other word, $\gamma(0) = \bfq_0$ is the initial robot configuration, while $\gamma(1) = \bfq_{\text{G}}$ is one of the goal configurations.
+We first present our approach for tracking the planned piecewise Bézier configuration trajectory $\gamma: [0, 1] \to \calQ$ from Sec.~\ref{subsec:path_optimization}, in the absence of safety constraints.
+Inspired by \cite{garone2015explicit, li2020fast}, we design a reference governor to determine a time-varying reference configuration \(\gamma(s)\) along the trajectory, where \(s \in [0, 1]\) is a progress variable.
+In other words, $\gamma(0) = \bfq_0$ is the initial robot configuration, while $\gamma(1) = \bfq_{\text{G}}$ is one of the goal configurations.
 The governor system adapts the value of the progress variable $s$ based on the manipulator's current configuration to ensure smooth progress along the trajectory.
 We then stabilize the manipulator configuration $\bfq$ to \(\gamma(s)\) using a proportional-derivative (PD) controller.

 The dynamics of \(s\) are designed to balance the robot's tracking capabilities with smooth progression along the trajectory:

 where \(k > 0\) is a gain parameter, \(\zeta \geq 1\) controls the rate of saturation as \(s\) approaches 1, and \(\|\mathbf{q} - \gamma(s)\|\) is the Euclidean distance between the current and reference configuration.
 This adaptive mechanism accelerates \( s \) when the manipulator is near the reference and decelerates it when farther away, ensuring smooth progression without abrupt jumps.